SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements

 Calculating a cosmic variance error for our HST number counts is non-trivial because the area changes with depth as seen in Table \ref{tab:tab5}.
 As such, we calculate a fractional CV error for each SKYSURF galaxy count bin.
 This calculation is done using the \textsc{cosvararea} function in the \textsc{celestial} R software package\footnote{https://github.com/asgr/celestial/}.
 The function takes a number of independent sight lines, area, and redshift range to calculate a volume and return the CV error as a percentage using the formulation from \cite{Driver_2010}.
 We assume each SKYSURF field is fully independent for the purposes of calculating the number of independent sight lines.
 We obtain the redshift range from the DEVILS redshift catalogs in the D03 and D10 fields.
 We take the 17th and 83rd percentile of the redshift distribution for objects from AB 18-24 mag as the inputs for \textsc{cosvararea}.
 This is done separately for each band in the \textit{ugrizYJH} set given that the redshift distribution changes with wavelength.
 We obtain the CV uncertainty for both WAVES and DEVILS using the \textsc{cosvararea} function as well, where the value is constant regardless of magnitude given all magnitude bins cover the same area and number of independent sight lines.

-We again perform Monte-Carlo analysis by shifting the number counts up/down according to their fractional cosmic variance errors again following a normal distribution with a mean of 1 and standard deviation of $\mathrm{\sigma_{CV}}$.
-As noted, the data from each survey (WAVES, DEVILS, and SKYSURF) are shifted systematically and independently for each data set.
-An error weighted spline is fit to the data and integrated.
+Cosmic variance is a systematic uncertainty that affects each survey independently.
+We do not include the CV uncertainty in the weight assigned to each data point in the spline fit and maintain the weights as $\mathrm{1/\sigma_{Pois}}$.
+To properly address CV as a systematic error, we shift each entire set of number counts up/down according to their fractional cosmic variance errors again following a normal distribution with a mean of 1 and standard deviation of $\mathrm{\sigma_{CV}}$.
+As SKYSURF number counts are collated based on exposure time, the CV uncertainty at the faint end is larger than at the bright end, which is reflected in the relatively large spread of splines at the faint end in Figure \ref{fig:f606w_igl}.
 This process is repeated 10,000 times where the median, 17th and 83rd percentiles of the resultant distribution are used to define a percentage uncertainty due to CV error.